grajak06/grajak06/README.md

 - 👋 Hi, I’m @grajak06
 - 👀 I’m interested in competitive mathematics and informatics
-- 🌱 I’m currently studying for the National Maths and Informatics olympiads
+- 🌱 I’m currently studying for the Polish Maths and Informatics olympiads

 <!---
 grajak06/grajak06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.